MISSION

 Traditional dance with a ”bata de cola” is an intense play between the dancer and that which weighs her down, chases her and continually reappears in a never-ending love/hate dynamic.
 The art of dancing with the “bata de cola” is like a bullfight with oneself, an intense kind of internal struggle.
 Choreography, music and poetry in this piece explore the themes of cause/effect, vision/blindness, freedom/restraint.

-Further development of “TrashBata” will include audience participation that invites the public is invited to join with their voices, body percussion sounds and recycled plastic noise-makers.
+Further development of “TrashBata” has grown to include audience participation, inviting the audience to join the experience with their voices, evoking the sounds of water and highlighting words that embody a message of inspiration.
 The audience experiences a deep kind of listening, a feeling of group momentum and the power of collective intention.

 THANK YOU